-Last night I was saying goodnight to DD (13) when she started telling me about all the reasons why she feels she really wants a certain phone.
-She was making some really good points, but I didn't reflect that, my rising stress about the sleep she needed led me to cut to the chase and say to her "honey tomorrow's a really big day (a trip away) and this is a really big conversation which I don't have the capacity to have at the moment because I really want you to get a good night's sleep".
-She said "ok mum I get that, but can you please acknowledge that you've heard and understand all the points I've made and reassure me that we can have this conversation at some point this weekend?"
+One night I was saying goodnight to DD (13 at the time) when she started telling me about all the reasons why she feels she really wanted a certain phone.
+She was making some really good points, but I didn’t reflect that, my rising stress about the sleep she needed led me to cut to the chase and say to her “honey tomorrow’s a really big day (a trip away) and this is a really big conversation which I don’t have the capacity to have at the moment because I really want you to get a good night’s sleep”.
+She said “ok mum I get that, but can you please acknowledge that you’ve heard and understand all the points I’ve made and reassure me that we can have this conversation at some point this weekend?”

 It’s not enough to listen, we need to show that we’ve understood.
 And yes of course, as much as she needed her sleep, she also needed and deserved to feel heard and acknowledged after all these very heartfelt points she’d just shared with me!
 She was satisfied to hear my summary of what I’d heard and understood.
 Without giving that to a kid, how are they to know that we truly were listening and taking them seriously.
 Conversations like this are not just about making decisions, we need to truly engage and show our care.

 Our empathy helps them develop patience.
 She really wanted to have the conversation and had to hold the tension of having to delay the gratification until another time.
 What likely helped her deal with that frustration (and not misdirect it by becoming sassy, aggressive, defensive or passive aggressive) was identifying and expressing these other needs; to have all that she’d shared properly acknowledged, and the reassurance that the conversation would happen some time soon.
 She knows she has these needs (to be heard, acknowledged and given reassurance) and has the right to seek for them to be met because this is what’s valued in our family.